dipsikha-devi/FIMPEF/README.md

 └── README.md                 (This file)
 ```
 # Main Directory Structure
 The main directory contains the main folder.
-Inside the main folder there are sub folders with the case studies.
-If a user has three case studies then user need to prepare three folders.
+Inside the main folder there are sub folders with individual case studies.
+For example, if a user has three case studies they should create three seperate folders.
 Inside each folder there should be a B-FIM  with a 'benchmark' name assigned in it and different M-FIM in tif format.
 <div align="center">
   <img width="300" alt="image" src="https://github.com/user-attachments/assets/3329baf0-e5d4-4f54-a5a2-278c34b68ac8">
 </div>